Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Peptic stricture.
 This is caused by reflux esophagitis.
-With this problem, the esophagus is irritated by acid reflux.
+With this problem, the esophagus is irritated by acid reflux (heartburn).
 This occurs when acid from your stomach flows back up into the esophagus.
 Stomach acid damages the lining of the esophagus.
 This leads to a buildup of scar tissue.
 As a result, the esophagus is narrowed.

 Achalasia.
 This condition stops food and liquids from moving into your stomach from the esophagus.
 The lower esophageal sphincter (LES) is a muscular ring.
 It relaxes (opens) during swallowing.
 With achalasia, it does not relax.
 This condition can also cause problems with peristalsis.
 This is the normal muscular action of the esophagus that moves food into the stomach.

 Let your provider know if you need to take antibiotics before dental procedures.
 You may need to take them before esophageal dilation as well.

 Tell your provider about any health conditions you have, such as heart or lung disease.
 Also mention any allergies to medications.

 You’ll need to have an empty stomach for the procedure.
 Follow your provider’s instructions for not eating and drinking before the procedure.

 Arrange to have a family member or friend drive you home after the procedure.

 You may be given local anesthesia to numb your throat.
 You’ll also likely be given medicine to relax you.
 The procedure takes about 15 minutes.
 It does not cause trouble breathing.

 A tube called an endoscope (scope) is used.
 This is a narrow tube with a tiny light and camera at the end.
 The scope is inserted through your mouth and into your esophagus.
 It lets your provider see inside your esophagus.
 To help guide your provider, an imaging method called fluoroscopy may also be used.
 This imaging technique creates an X-ray image on a monitor intermittently at the doctor's control throughout the procedure.